-- 55.62.
+- 62.61.
 Portion of Development includes, one or more buildings in a multi-building project; one or more floors of a development or developments; a certain number of dwelling units in a development or developments.
-24 CFR § 945.105 - 56.63.
-Refusal of Housing An applicant's choice not to accept a LCHA offer of housing without good cause. - 57.64.
-Rejection for Housing LCHA's determination not to accept an applicant either because of ineligibility or failing applicant screening. - 58.65.
-Qualified Individual with Disabilities, Section 504 means an individual with disabilities who meets the essential eligibility requirements and who can achieve the purpose of the program or activity without modifications in the program or activity that the LCHA can demonstrate would result in a fundamental alteration in its nature. - a.
-Essential eligibility requirements include: ...stated eligibility requirements such as income as well as other explicit or implicit requirements inherent in the nature of the program or activity, such as requirements that an occupant of multifamily housing be capable of meeting the recipient's selection criteria and be capable of complying with all obligations of occupancy with or without supportive services provided by persons other that the LCHA. - b.
-For example, a chronically mentally ill person whose particular condition poses a significant risk of substantial interference with the safety or enjoyment of others or with his or her own health or safety in the absence of necessary supportive services may be "qualified" for occupancy in a project where such supportive services are provided by the LCHA as a part of the assisted program.
-The person may not be 'qualified' for a project lacking such services.
-24 CFR § 8.3
+24 CFR § 945.105 - 63.62.
+Refusal of Housing An applicant's choice not to accept a LCHA offer of housing without good cause. - 64.63.
+Rejection for Housing LCHA's determination not to accept an applicant either because of ineligibility or failing applicant screening. - 65.64.
+Qualified Individual with Disabilities, Section 504 means an individual with disabilities who meets the essential eligibility requirements and who can achieve the purpose of the program or activity without modifications in the program or activity that the LCHA can demonstrate would result in a fundamental alteration in its nature.

+A person with disabilities may be a child